GWR 388 class

 The GWR 388 class was a large class of 310 0-6-0 goods locomotives built by the Great Western Railway.
 They are sometimes referred to as the Armstrong Goods or Armstrong Standard Goods to differentiate from the Gooch Goods and Dean Goods classes, both of which were also large classes of standard goods locomotives.

 Use

-Despite their description as goods engines, for many years they were also used on passenger trains; the class that principally replaced them was Churchward's mixed-traffic 2-6-0s, the 4300 Class of 1919-21.
+Despite their description as goods engines, for many years they were also used on passenger trains; the class that principally replaced them was Churchward's mixed-traffic 2-6-0s, the 4300 Class of 1919–21.
 They were used throughout the GWR system where the gauge permitted; principally in the Northern Division to start with.

 War service

 While the service overseas of Dean's 2301 Class during two world wars is well documented, that of the 388 Class in World War I is less known.
 Six of the class were sent to Serbia in 1916, two of them returning in 1921; and 16 of them were shipped to Salonika in 1917, though the first batch of eight was lost at sea.
-After the war four of them entered the stock of the Ottoman Railway; another four were returned to the GWR in 1921.
+After the war four of them entered the stock of the Ottoman Railway Company; another four were returned to the GWR in 1921.